DA | EN | DE | FR | ES

 Baseball Title Image

-The game is played by the pitcher throwing the ball, which the batter must try to hit.
-In front of the batter is the strike zone, which is the area over home plate and between the knees and the middle of the batter's torso.
+The game starts with the pitcher from the defensive team throwing the ball towards the batter from the offensive team.
+The batter's task is to hit the ball with his bat and then try to run to first base.
+In front of the batter is the strike zone – the area over home plate between the batter's knees and the middle of the torso.

 The strike zone in baseball visualized in 3D

-If the ball goes past the strike zone and the batter does not swing at the ball, it is a so-called ball.
-4 balls means the batter may walk to first base, a so-called Walk.
+• Ball: If the ball is thrown outside the strike zone and the batter does not swing, it counts as a ball.
+Four balls give the batter the right to go to first base (walk).

 Batter